What are the best and hidden places in India to visit? Part -2

 Chikmagalur:

-If you and your partner like waking up to the smell of coffee, then this place is going to be a heaven.
-Chikmagalur is also blessed with abundant natural habitat and has famous hills, forests, waterfalls and some breathtaking viewpoints that are perfect to take you and your partner away from the rest of the world.
+If you and your partner like waking up to the smell of coffee, then this place is going to be heaven.
+Chikmagalur is also blessed with abundant natural habitat and has famous hills, forests, waterfalls, and some breathtaking viewpoints that are perfect to take you and your partner away from the rest of the world.

 Chikmagalur